 Stage 2: Interest

-Now that people are aware of your products, you need to keep them interested.
+Now that people are aware of your products, in the next phase of your ecommerce strategy- you need to keep them interested.
 This is usually the longest and most complex part of the life cycle, since people can go back and forth, change their minds, explore the competition and generally take it slow before buying a product.
 That’s why you need to come up with 1001 ways to maintain their interest!

 Marketing channels that will help you keep customers interested: